The Employment Law Review: Netherlands

-The law does not prescribe that employment contracts take a specific form; they may be either written or oral and can be agreed for a fixed term or an indeterminate period of time.
+The law does not prescribe that employment contracts take a specific form; they may be either written or oral and can be agreed for a fixed term or an indeterminate period.
 This means that parties can, in principle, start an employment relationship without signing an employment contract.
-However, within one month of commencement of the employment, the employer is obliged to provide the employee with a written or electronic statement listing the following employment details:
+However, within one month of commencement of employment, the employer is obliged to provide the employee with a written or electronic statement listing the following details:

 - the names and addresses of the parties;

-- the place where the work will be performed;
+- the place or places where the work will be performed;

 - the position of the employee or the nature of the work;